Ayush2966/Article-AI/readme.md

 npm run dev

 ```
-Vite server is needed to runn the app on local host
+Vite server is needed to run the app on local host

 <br>